nukoseer/cas/README.md

 - Processes (List of process names to query - every process needs matching affinity mask)
 - Affinity Masks (List of affinity masks to set for given process - affinity mask should be given in hex format)
-- Done (Indicator to see if desired affinity masks is set)
+- Done (Indicator to see if desired affinity mask is set)
 - Settings (Program options)
   - Period: Query period in seconds [1-99]
-  - Auto-start: Start querying automatically next time when you open cas
+  - Silent-start: Start querying automatically next time when you run cas.exe
+  - Auto-start: Run cas.exe automatically at startup (administrator rights needed)
 - Convert (Affinity mask converter between bit and hex representation)
   - Value Type: Value type that you want to convert from (Bit or Hex)
   - Value: Value that you want to convert